inrupt/experimental-solid-graphql-js/README.md

 ## What is this for?

 This codebase is designed to demonstrate _one possible abstraction layer_ for querying in Solid.
-In this instance
+In this instance we are demonstrating how it is possible to query over Solid using a spec-compliant GraphQL engine backed by [Comunica](https://comunica.dev/).

 ## Usage